 Master effortlessly with 3 plug-ins.
 Work with confidence and precision for today’s digital delivery streaming services.

 Powerful, flexible audio analysis, giving you immediate access to precisely the information you need, when you need it, through a unique, intelligent window system.

 Bring transparent solidity to your bass; sharpen, define and align for the tightest mix.
 Monofilter anchors your bass with ease, while retaining the perceived spatial characteristics of the original sound.

-Instantly enhance the functionality of your plug-ins and DAW with eleven different signal modification units.
+Instantly enhance the functionality of your plug-ins and DAW with twelve different signal modification units.